 Additionally, outstanding insurance points can trigger surcharges and high-risk driver penalties.
 Since each company uses its method to calculate premiums, drivers with points on their records can benefit from shopping around for competitive rates.

-Safe driving habits are the best way to mitigate risk and lower rates, as insurance companies favor policyholders with clean driver records.
+Safe driving habits are the best way to reduce risk and lower rates, as insurance companies favor policyholders with clean driver records.

 Which Traffic Violations Add Points to your Driver’s License?